Greater Pittsburgh

 Embedded questionnaire vs. Pop-up questionnaire

-1. Optimized for clickability & visibility
+1. Optimized clickability and visibility

 2. Guiding the users to the right resource options